Remembering those days when we

 no in-between in those days,

-no difference at Catholic School.
+no difference at the Catholic School.

 Smiling faces attached to

-weather-beaten, toil soaked bodies;
+weather-beaten, toil-soaked bodies;

-some almost ready for whatever
+some were almost ready for whatever

-comes next, others bored, lonely.
+comes next; others were bored and lonely.

 Presents arrived for the residents,